-- a) Map environmentally significant natural, scenic, and historic sites. - b) Prepare a development analysis of the Corridor to delineate developable areas according to environmental suitability (soils, slopes, flooding, etc.) the feasibility of providing infrastructure (vehicular, utilities, etc.) and locational suitability. - c) Define a Cape Fear River Corridor Development Zone for priority economic development and investment.
-Identify several strategic locations within the development zone for particular development opportunities based on a market study. - d) Develop quidelines and design standards for the Cape Fear River Corridor Revelopment Zone - e) Develop guidelines and design standards for the Cape Fear River Trail and all "tributary trails" leading to it.
+- Map environmentally significant natural, scenic, and historic sites. - b) Prepare a development analysis of the Corridor to delineate developable areas according to environmental suitability (soils, slopes, flooding, etc.) the feasibility of providing infrastructure (vehicular, utilities, etc.) and locational suitability. - c) Define a Cape Fear River Corridor Development Zone for priority economic development and investment.
+Identify several strategic locations within the development zone for particular development opportunities based on a market study. - d) Develop guidelines and design standards for the Cape Fear River Corridor Development Zone - e) Develop guidelines and design standards for the Cape Fear River Trail and all "tributary trails" leading to it.
 Such trails should be on both land and water.
-Include Rockish Creek for as a prime canoeing/kayaking trail. - f) (dentify land for acquisition in fee simple and/or easements along the westbank of the Cape Fear River to expand the Cape Fear River Trail. - g) Identify properties located along the east bank of the Cape Fear River that would be suitable for development of a riverfront park and/or greenway system in conjunction with the Cape Fear River Trail. - h) Identify and pursue funding sources for installing and upgrading facilities along the Cape Fear River Trail. - ldentify opportunities for pedestrian access between the cape Fear River and targeted areas. - j) Using landscape visualization and analysis techniques identify the best location for development of a scenic river drive. - k) Identify opportunities for the placement of visible access markers of the Cape Fear River Corridor Development on all major highway entrances into the urban area. - I) Consider development of an outdoor amphitheater as a key component within the approved Development Zone. - m) Seek the input of the Cape Fear River Assembly, Sustainable Sandhills, Cape Fear Botanical Gardens, Fish and Wildlife and other organizations, agencies and authorities that could be advocates of the river. - n) Seek corporate sponsors as a source of funding for key development opportunities. - o) Identify meshanisms for marketing the Cape Fear River Trail as a tourist/recreation destination.
+Include Rockfish Creek for as a prime canoeing/kayaking trail. - f) Identify land for acquisition in fee simple and/or easements along the west bank of the Cape Fear River to expand the Cape Fear River Trail. - g) Identify properties located along the east bank of the Cape Fear River that would be suitable for development of a riverfront park and/or greenway system in conjunction with the Cape Fear River Trail. - h) Identify and pursue funding sources for installing and upgrading facilities along the Cape Fear River Trail. - i) Identify opportunities for pedestrian access between the Cape Fear River and targeted areas. - Using landscape visualization and analysis techniques identify the best location for development of a scenic river drive. - k) Identify opportunities for the placement of visible access markers of the Cape Fear River Corridor Development on all major highway entrances into the urban area. - I) Consider development of an outdoor amphitheater as a key component within the approved Development Zone. - m) Seek the input of the Cape Fear River Assembly, Sustainable Sandhills, Cape Fear Botanical Gardens, Fish and Wildlife and other organizations, agencies and authorities that could be advocates of the river. - n) Seek corporate sponsors as a source of funding for key development opportunities. - o) Identify mechanisms for marketing the Cape Fear River Trail as a tourist/recreation destination.

-Action 13.4.
-To help protect the environmental integrity and water quality of the Cape Fear River:
+Action 13.4: To help protect the environmental integrity and water quality of the Cape Fear River:

-- a) Prepare a study identifying the required buffer width(s) from the River's edge based on ecological considerations, topography, slope, soils, etc. Draft a model ordinance or ordinance provisions to be adopted by all local governments with jurisdiction. - b) Develop a public sector\non profit land acquisition strategy for critical environmentally significant lands in the river corridor. - c) Zone critical lands for conservation-compatible land uses. - d) Develop an educational and voluntary cooperation program whereby adjacent property owners pledge to be good custodians of their property and the river.
+a) Prepare a study identifying the required buffer width(s) from the River's edge based on ecological considerations, topography, slope, soils, etc. Draft a model ordinance or ordinance provisions to be adopted by all local governments with jurisdiction.

-Action 13.5: To increase awareness of the opportunities available from this regional asset:

-- a) Include an educational component with the Cape Fear River Trail development emphasizing its unique environments, historic sites and scenic beauty.
+- b) Develop a public sector\non profit land acquisition strategy for critical environmentally significant lands in the river corridor. - c) Zone critical lands for conservation-compatible land uses. - Action 13.5: To increase awareness of the opportunities available from this regional asset: - a) Include an educational component with the Cape Fear River Trail development emphasizing its unique environments, historic sites and scenic beauty.
 Take the 2030 Taskforce (and other public officials as may be appropriate) on a boat trip on the river so they experience firsthand. - b) Develop the entire Cape Fear River Trail and hold an annual river trail run that highlights major points along the river, the ecosystem, and significant features of the area.